vsm/vsm-dictionary/Dictionary.spec.md

       + `options = {filter: dictID:['D']}` returns *only* matches in subdict 'D'.
       + `options = {sort: dictID:['D']}` *prioritizes* matches from subdict 'D' in the returned list.
 Non-D-matches may still appear after D-matches.
-    + This function must call `super.addExtraMatchesForString()`, which will find and mix in any N/F/G-type matches, with the R/S/T-type matches from this function, `getMatchesForString()`.
     + A maximum of `perPage` S/T-type matches is returned.
-But in addition, for a first result-page only, an R-type match, and any parent-class-made N/F/G-matches may be added.
+But in addition, for a first result-page only, any parent-class-made N/R/F/G-matches may be added.
-    + Idea: (filtering matches based on the entries's `z`-object properties could be a future implementation).
+    + (Idea: filtering matches based on the entries's `z`-object properties could be a future implementation).